vimpunk/natpp/README.md

 ## Asio

 This library integrates deeply with the Asio framework by providing an IO service backend and corresponding IO object classes for each protocol type.
+Currently it only works with the standalone version of Asio, but support for independent Asio sources (i.e. standalone or Boost) is in the plans.

 ## Work-in-progress note